-If the chair makes the decision, and if the student or the professor is not satisfied that the chair's decision is fair and just, either may appeal to the dean of the professor's college within one week of the decision by the chair.
+If the chair or associate dean makes the decision, and if the student or professor is not satisfied that the chair's decision is fair and just, either may appeal to the dean of the professor's college by submitting information through the online Student Complaints system within one week of the decision by the chair or the associate dean

-Upon receiving notice of the appeal, the dean will request from the chair a copy of the original appeal, any documents submitted by the professor, and the chair's rational for the decision.
+Upon receiving notice of the appeal, the dean will request from the chair or the associate dean any documents submitted by the professor that are not available through the Student Complaints system and the chair or associate dean's rationale for the decision.
 The dean will discuss the matter with all those involved.

-After review, the dean has two options: the dean may make the decision and present it in writing to the student, the professor, and the chair within four weeks or, if the dean considers the matter sufficiently serious or complex, the dean may take the matter to the Academic Appeals Committee.
+After receiving the appeal, the dean has two options: the dean may make the decision and present it in writing to the student, the professor, and the chair or associate dean within four weeks or, if the dean considers the matter sufficiently serious or complex, the dean may take the matter to the Academic Appeals Committee